 1. Not enough sun

 The first potential problem in a yard, and sometimes the hardest to resolve, is heavy shade.
 Most grass varieties need at least six hours of direct sunlight daily.
 If your lawn gets less sun, consider a different grass species.
-Ask the turf experts at a large, reliable garden center for the latest recommendations for your area.
+Ask a landscaping expert for the latest recommendations for your area.
 Some varieties are more shade tolerant, but no lawn grasses will grow with less than two hours of direct sunlight per day.

 If your grass won’t grow and it’s in the shadow of a large, old tree, abandon the lawn and learn to love the shady tree.
 The lawn may never grow in that site, where the tree canopy blocks precipitation and tree roots starve out the grass.
 Consider mulching the area or planting a more shade-tolerant groundcover.

 2. Not enough nitrogen or phosphorus

 The next potential growth inhibitor is easy to diagnose but trickier to solve.
 A lack of nitrogen or phosphorus can slow grass growth.
 Get a soil test through your local Cooperative Extension office to determine levels of nitrogen and other nutrients in your soil.
 If you mark the test as a grassy area, the soil lab can recommend the best mix of nutrients for the soil.
 Your local garden center can recommend the best fertilizer to provide these nutrients.

 Take care not to overfeed the lawn, particularly with nitrogen.
 It is tempting to think that if a lack of nitrogen can inhibit growth, then an overabundance of nitrogen will promote vigorous growth.
 However, too much nitrogen causes thatch and other lawn problems.